francl35/Chip8-Emulator/README.md

 # Chip8-Emulator
-Chip 8 emulator I made in C++. (early draft, not polished yet) you can run it on windows, linux, and Vita.
-You will need visual studio to run it out of the box. (unix and vita need some fixes)
+Chip 8 emulator I made in C++. (early draft, not polished yet) You will need visual studio to run it out of the box.
 Based on : http://www.multigesture.net/articles/how-to-write-an-emulator-chip-8-interpreter/

 References: